 Phil Brooks started wrestling in a backyard federation in 1999 before joining Chicago-based wrestling school Steel Dominion.
 It was here he trained to be a professional wrestler and met Colt Cabana.
-Cabana and Punk quickly became best friends and travelled the independent wrestling scene together until a falling out in 2014 broke their friendship.
+Cabana and Punk quickly became best friends.
+They traveled the independent wrestling scene together until a falling out in 2014.
+Their friendship also dissolved.

 In Ring of Honor, Punk and Cabana created the tag team Second City Saints.
 They won the ROH Tag Team Championships together before Punk moved on in a singles run.
 His feud with Raven over 2003 is well remembered by fans.
 Punk had previously worked with Raven in the past.
 A short stint in the early days of TNA saw Punk be a part of Ravens stable called The Gathering.
 Punk run in TNA was short and didn’t gather much attention.